Pharmacy Technician (Level 3)

 Key Employer Entry Requirements

-• A GPhC registered Pharmacist or Pharmacy Technician to mentor and supervise the apprentice in the workplace and support with registration
+- A GPhC registered Pharmacist or Pharmacy Technician to mentor and supervise the apprentice in the workplace and support with registration, and a current Educational Audit (ULE).
+Locality GPEF to support Employer with these checks (including any relevant training and paperwork approval).

 Listed as an Approved Provider under an NHS Procurement